jasonblahovec/NHL-Insights-Hub/hub/analysis/corsi/README.md

 - Detailed performance assessments of players and teams.
 - Comparative analysis across games, seasons, and teams.
 - Identification of strategic patterns and player impact on game outcomes.

-## Getting Started

-1. **Environment Preparation**: Ensure a Spark environment is set up and run `install_requirements.sh` for installing dependencies.

-2. **Data Processing**: Follow the pipeline, starting with the ingestion script in `01_ingest_from_nhl_api`, then formatting plays in `02_format_plays`, and finally repartitioning data with the helper script.

-3. **Corsi Analysis**: With the data optimally partitioned, execute the Corsi analysis script to derive insightful metrics on player and team performance.

 ## Contributions and Feedback